SAP/luigi/docs/navigation-parameters-reference.md

 - **description**: defines a list of additional elements that are shown on above or below the context switcher **options**.
 - **attributes**:
   - **label** defines the action element label.
-  - **testId** is a string where you can define your own custom `testId`.
+  - **testId** is a string where you can define your own custom `testId` for E2E tests.
 If nothing is specified, it is the node's label written as one word and lower case (e.g. `label`).
   - **position** defines the action element position.
 Can be `top` or `bottom`.
 The default value is `top`.
 This parameter is optional.
   - **link** defines an absolute Link to a **node**.
 This parameter